 Unfortunately, all of those were too expensive for our liking so we settled down for Egypt for my first time.
 The price range was acceptable for all-inclusive 8 days of holiday so we started out our unsuccessful booking spree.

 Everything we tried to book was already sold out.
 It was Valentine’s day week so I guess lots of couples wanted to spend it abroad.
-Also, it was a school holiday the next week and a lot of grandparents decided to take their grandchildren to vacation with them.
+Also, it was a school holiday the next week and a lot of grandparents decided to take their grandchildren on vacation with them.
 What can I say, we picked out really shitty date.

 3 days before our due date we found out from one travel agency that all flights from Prague to Hurghada are sold out except for one plane ticket.